smoliva/smoliva.blog/content/post/computer-chronicles-revisited-017-alan-shugart-memorex-3680.md

   - "IBM"
 ---

-[John Siracusa](https://hypercritical.co/), one of the hosts of the [*Accidental Tech Podcast*](https://atp.fm/), is often credited with citing the "infinite timescale" problem when it comes to predicting when a new technology will arrive.
-The infinite timescale--a somewhat inaccurate description coined by one of Siracusa's co-hosts, [Marco Arment](https://marco.org/)--essentially refers to the notion, "We all agree that this thing will happen at some point in the future, but it won't happen this year, or next year, or the year after that...but it's going to happen eventually."
-(This particular explanation is paraphrased from [episode 125](https://atp.fm/125) of *ATP*.)

-This next episode of *The Computer Chronicles* from 1984 presents one such illustration of the infinite timescale problem.
-The subject is storage devices, specifically disk drives.
+This next episode of *The Computer Chronicles* from 1984 is about storage devices, specifically disk drives.
 At this point in the microcomputer revolution, the 5.25-inch floppy disk is the accepted standard.
 But a number of new technologies are vying to supplant it.
 And while Gary Kildall was bullish on at least some of these new technologies eventually gaining mainstream acceptance, one of the guests aggressively pushed back on the idea.

 ## A Brief History of Computer Storage Devices